jamesdylanconklin/personal-site-gw/README.md

 **Lambda Function**
 The Hello Lambda Function will have served as training wheels.
 By this iteration, they should come off.

+### Iteration 3 - *unimplemented*

+**API Gateway**

+Add SSL Termination and configure DNS for purchased domain name to point at Gateway.
+Handle as much as possible within Terraform.

 ### Iteration 4 - *unimplemented*